Joey Clinkscales: Pittsburgh Steelers

-Clinkscales was drafted in the ninth round of the 1987 NFL Draft by the Pittsburgh Steelers as the 233rd overall pick.
+Clinkscales was selected in the ninth round of the 1987 NFL draft by the Pittsburgh Steelers as the 233rd overall pick.
 One reason he was not selected earlier in the draft was his lack of speed, as his time of 4.55–4.65 seconds in the 40-yard dash was considered slow for an NFL receiver.
 Kippy Brown, Tennessee's wide receivers coach, stated, "Pittsburgh's got a steal."
 He dismissed concerns over Clinkscales' speed, arguing, "In a clutch situation, I'd take Clinkscales over anybody I've coached."
 Steelers offensive coordinator Tom Moore noted that Clinkscales had "a tremendous amount of quickness and concentration and ball judgment."

 Although Clinkscales performed well in the Steelers' 1987 training camp, he fell behind after suffering a leg injury, and was cut after the first preseason game.
 He re-signed with the team during the players' strike that year, however.
-He delivered his best performance in the Steelers' game against Atlanta, which was played primarily with replacement players, catching 6 passes for 150 yards and a touchdown, and drawing praise from legendary Steelers coach Chuck Noll.
+He delivered his best performance in the Steelers' game against Atlanta, which was played primarily with replacement players, catching six passes for 150 yards and a touchdown, and drawing praise from legendary Steelers coach Chuck Noll.
 One week later against the Rams, however, he had just one catch for 17 yards.
 After the strike had ended, he remained in the lineup as a reserve.
 Following an injury to veteran John Stallworth, Clinkscales received considerable playing time in the game against Cincinnati, catching 4 passes for 51 yards.
 He was waived by the Steelers in October 1988.